AnshininTakaha/AnshininTakaha/README.md

 ### 🛠 Tech Stack

-- Working about of drone base on Linux & Microcontroller and DJI SDK(PSDK & OSDK).
+- Working about of drone base on Linux & Microcontroller with DJI SDK(PSDK & OSDK), DJI Livox Lidar.
-- Amateur research in VR controlling(Base on HTC-VIVE & Index).
+- Amateur research in VR controlling(Base on HTC-VIVE & Index) base on 3D Charaters Tracking-controll and Tracking action analysis.
 - Amateur research in Modeling and Rendering(Base on 3dmax,blender and unity).
 ACAA Modeler Certificate.

 ### 📌State